envato-archive/rails_4_session_flash_backport/README.md

  - Flash messages in the Rails 3 format can be successfully decoded.
  - Flash messages in the Rails 4 format can be successfully decoded.

+Additionally, on Rails 2 we include some patches for the SessionHash and CookieStore, in order to make them act more like their HashWithIndifferentAccess versions on Rails 3, so that your session_id can survive a trip to Rails 3 and back.

 This actually makes it possible to bounce requests from a Rails 2 server, to a Rails 3 server and back again so long as both servers are using this gem.
 Very helpful when you're doing a big Rails 2 => 3 upgrade and want to run a few